sebleedelisle/Liberation-Gitbook/basics/getting-started.md

 {% hint style="info" %}
 **What is a zone?**

-A zone is a space within a laser's output window that you can direct laser content into.
+A zone is a space within a laser's output that you can direct laser content into.
 And you can have more than one zone per laser.
 The simplest type of zone is a _beam_ zone, but there are also _canvas_ zones and _DMX_ zones.
 For this guide we'll mostly focus on beam zones, which are usually used to create atmospheric beam effects through the air.
 {% endhint %}

 You can select the laser you want to edit using either :